-To cope with these challenges, the National Aerospace Laboratory NLR has developed a High Level Architecture (HLA) based software tool-suite, Scenario MAnager for Real-Time FEderation Directing (SmartFED; see also [4], [5]).
-The Defence Modelling and Simulation Office (DMSO) initiated HLA.
-SmartFED is a facility (i.e. tool-suite) to couple various autonomous, geographically dispersed real-time (legacy) simulators into one distributed real-time simulation.
+To cope with these challenges, the National Aerospace Laboratory NLR has developed a High Level Architecture (HLA; see [8], [9] and [10]) based software tool-suite, Scenario MAnager for Real-Time FEderation Directing (SmartFED; see also [4], [5], [6] and [7]).
+The Defense Modeling and Simulation Office (DMSO) initiated HLA.
+SmartFED is a tool-suite to couple various autonomous, geographically dispersed real-time (legacy) simulators into one distributed real-time simulation.
 In HLA parlance, such simulators are called federates that collaborate in a federation to achieve the distributed simulation.
 SmartFED manages the distributed responsibilities of the federation, whereas each federate remains responsible for its own internal affairs.
 The same tools that are used for controlled distributed exercise management and monitoring are also used to facilitate structured, controlled and repeatable verification, validation and accreditation.
-As such, SmartFED supports several aspects of the HLA Federation Development and Execution Process (FEDEP) Model.
+As such, SmartFED supports several aspects of the HLA